Home

 Filipino Verb Structure and Back Translation

-1) Point to the actor in the sentence
+1) Points to the actor in the sentence

 Kinalmot /ng pusa/ ang mukha/ ng estranghero.